octoshrimpy/chromaforge/gameplay/[ @ ] leveling/readme.md

 * leveling up `CHR+1` needs **4** _(3+1)_ CHR xp

 Spirit Orbs can be used as currency in shops, or handed to other characters to use as xp.

+## Chapter 9 - Leveling Up

+Any time you have three Skill Points (sk), you may exchange them for one Experience Point towards the house the checks were used towards.
+After a long rest or before/after a session, you may convert any 3 House-specific XP into a House Permanent.

+You may also convert any three XP into a Spirit Orb.
+These Orbs can be used as currency, or handed to other players/characters for them to use as experience.
+Be aware, one Spirit Orb will only give you one floating XP that you can add to any House, so there is a loss in the conversion.

+at level 5, the world rolls against the player with 1d20 instead of 1d10

+each class has a poor and very poor house. those houses are limited on the max level they can be raised to. poor maxes at level 7, very poor maxes at level 5. all other houses max out at level 10

+---